 No one synagogue is likely to satisfy all of your needs.
 But, it is important to find the best match between you and your chosen congregation.
 Each synagogue, or shul (in Yiddish), has its own character or personality.
 The shul’s personality is reflected in the behavior of its members, clergy, ritual style, and services.
 Taking the time to think about what you are seeking from a synagogue community and how that corresponds to the available options is the first step in creating a meaningful connection with a synagogue.

 Doing Your Homework

 Today, it is easy to gather a great deal of information regarding local synagogues without leaving your home.
 The first step is to find the names and locations of local shuls.
-(You can use this guide, which links you to sites that list synagogues by location.)

 You can also check the website of your local Jewish Federation (if one exists) or use your favorite search engine to look for “synagogue” plus your hometown and state.
 Larger Jewish communities often have a local board of rabbis, which you can also contact for information.
 Most congregational communities in North America are listed on the Internet.